 People believe that they can succeed and contribute, and their performance then rises to the level of their own expectations—to create your best, most successful, superior employees

-The Galatea Effect: The Power of Self-Expectations
+The Galatea Effect of Employee Self-Expectations

 Even more powerful than the Pygmalion effect, the Galatea effect is a compelling factor in employee performance.
 The manager who can assist employees to believe in themselves and in their efficacy has harnessed a powerful performance improvement tool.

-You've heard of the often repeated and referenced words, "self-fulfilling prophecy."
+You've heard of the often-repeated and referenced words, "self-fulfilling prophecy."
 Applied as the Galatea effect, these words mean that the individual's opinion about her ability and her self-expectations about her performance largely determine her performance.
 If an employee thinks she can succeed, she will likely succeed.

 Consequently, any actions the supervisor can take that increase the employee's feelings of positive self-worth will help the employee's performance improve.